Create and convert a source content group map

 Let's walk through a simple scenario where UWP App Streaming Install is beneficial.

 Say you've created a UWP game, but the size of your final app is over 100 GB.
-That's going to take a long time to download from the Windows Store, which can be inconvenient.
+That's going to take a long time to download from the Microsoft Store, which can be inconvenient.
 If you choose to use UWP App Streaming Install, you can specify the order in which your app's files are downloaded.
 By telling the Store to download essential files first, the user will be able to engage with your app sooner while other non-essential files are downloaded in the background.

 Using UWP App Streaming Install heavily relies on your app's file organization.
 It's recommended that you think about your app's content layout with respect to UWP App Streaming Install as soon as possible to make segmenting your app's files simpler.